Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Results

 We verified the assumptions for parametric testing; normality was confirmed using a Shapiro-Wilk test ($W = 0.98, p = .42$), and homogeneity of variance via Levene's test ($F(2, 75) = 1.12, p = .33$).
 A one-way ANOVA revealed a highly significant effect of condition on utility ($F(2, 75) = 48.2, p < .001, \eta^2 = 0.56$).

 As detailed in Table \ref{tab:phase1}, both AI-assisted groups achieved significantly higher utility than the manual control.
-Post-hoc Tukey HSD tests revealed no significant difference in functional utility between the Unrestricted and Scaffolded groups ($p = .64$).
+Post-hoc Tukey HSD tests revealed no significant difference in functional utility between the Unrestricted and Scaffolded groups ($p = .64, d = 0.37$, small effect).